rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 ![self narrative](assets/images/fig-self-narrative.png)

 Thoughts will be similar to "thought bubbles" and can be overlayed onto the here-and-now when required.

+>This may seem like a wierd and clumsy approach, however remember that thinking and planning cocern real world things and generally involve fitting options together like jigsaw pieces.
+There are thousands of these tiny emotion-based assessments that we make every day, perhaps without realising, as we construct such plans.
+If we use clips and sequences for this then we can benefit from the existing autopilot understanding (i.e. less training), build real plans using real-world pieces and incorporate emotions to guide all the tiny choices we make every minute.

 For navigation this would provide a sense of what lies out of view...

 ![distant locations](assets/images/fig-distant-locations.png)